-We intend to enter into indemnification agreements with each of our current and future directors and officers.
-These agreements will require us to indemnify these individuals to the fullest extent permitted under Delaware law against liability that may arise by reason of their service to us, and to advance expenses incurred as a result of any proceeding against them as to which they could be indemnified.
+We entered into indemnification agreements with each of our current directors and officers.
+These agreements require us to indemnify these individuals to the fullest extent permitted under Delaware law against liability that may arise by reason of their service to us, and to advance expenses incurred as a result of any proceeding against them as to which they could be indemnified.
 Please see "Description of Capital Stock- Limitation of Liability and Indemnification Matters."